stuffnting/gutenberg-block-examples/src/dynamic-inspector-controls/README.md

 ## Also see

+For an example of controlling a dynamic block's query, see the `dynamic-inspector-query-terms` example.

-For an example where `perPage` can be changed from the Block Inspector, see the `dynamic-inspector-query-terms` example.
+For an example of how to include inner blocks within the dynamic block, see the `dynamic-inner-blocks` example.